 Each property within Mana Pools National Park is designed with the wilderness as the focal point, enticing visitors with the luxuries of camp amenities and the unmatched beauty of the surrounding landscapes.
 One of the most spectacular experiences within Mana Pools National Park is the great African sleep out.
 Raised decks suspend above Mana Pools’ large variety of wildlife, making what is heralded as one thrilling night under the stars.
 Here, visitors can drift off to sleep with a symphony of animal sounds and wake to the beautiful sunrise over the horizon.

-Your Ker & Downey travel specialist can help you hand-craft an unforgettable journey to Mana Pools National Park and other areas of Zimbabwe, Zambia, and southern Africa.
+Your Ker & Downey travel specialist can help you hand-craft an unforgettable luxury Mana Pools safari in Mana Pools National Park and other areas of Zimbabwe, Zambia, and southern Africa.
 Contact us to begin your own custom itinerary.